SoloSoft2000/nodejs2023Q2-service/README.md

 - Git - [Download & Install Git](https://git-scm.com/downloads).
 - Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.

-## Downloading and set branch
+## Downloading

 ***git clone -b part3 https://github.com/SoloSoft2000/nodejs2024Q1-service*** <br>
 ***cd nodeje2024q1-service*** <br>

 ## Build and Run application
-#### **Before starting the application, please ensure that you do not have any other containers or applications running that may conflict with the current application (such as using the same ports, volumes, etc.)**
+#### **Before starting the application, please ensure that you do not have any other containers, volumes or applications running that may conflict with the current application (such as using the same ports, volumes, db, etc.)**

 1 - create .env file (based on .env.example): <br>
 ***cp ./.env.example ./.env*** (_copy_ for Windows)